jenkinsci/job-dsl-plugin/docs/Job-reference.md

-The `ivyFilePattern`, `ivyFileExcludesPattern`, `ivyBranch`, `relativePathToDescriptorFromModuleRoot`, `ivySettingsFile`, `ivySettingsPropertyFiles`, `perModuleBuild`, `incrementalBuild`, and `ivyBuilder` methods can only be used in jobs created with the `ìvyJob` method.
+The `ivyFilePattern`, `ivyFileExcludesPattern`, `ivyBranch`, `relativePathToDescriptorFromModuleRoot`, `ivySettingsFile`, `ivySettingsPropertyFiles`, `perModuleBuild`, `incrementalBuild`, and `ivyBuilder` methods can only be used in jobs created with the `ivyJob` method.

 Requires the [Ivy Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Ivy+Plugin).